LemonHX/ZVPG/README.md

 ### Initialization

 Once installed, you need to initialize ZVPG.
-This command will set up the necessary ZFS datasets for storing the main PostgreSQL data, snapshots, and clones.
+This command will set up the necessary ZFS datasets for storing the main PostgreSQL data, snapshots, and branches.

 ```bash
 # Initialize the ZVPG environment